x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/plus-addressing-in-exchange-online.md

 By default, plus addressing support is disabled in Exchange Online.
 Since Exchange Online has always supported regular email addresses that already contain the plus sign, if you enable plus addressing, these email addresses might stop working.
 See the note below in **Enable plus addressing in your Exchange Online organization**.

-You can't enable plus addressing in the Exchange admin center (EAC); you can only enable it through Exchange Online PowerShell.
+**You can't enable plus addressing in the Exchange admin center (EAC); you can only enable it through Exchange Online PowerShell**.

 >[!NOTE]
 > Currently, plus addresses are only supported for mailboxes but support for Groups and DLs is being rolled out and will be available by the end of December 2020.